PROPRT-io/REST/README.md

-This is the official repo of the Real Estate Tokens (REST), represents ownership of entire [PROPRT.io](https://proprt.io) ecosystem.
+This is the official repo of the Real Estate Tokens (REST), which represents ownership of entire [PROPRT.io](https://proprt.io) ecosystem.